hereticjsorg/heretic/manual/gettingStarted.md

 ## Requirements

 In order to run Heretic, you will need a web server which can run Node.js scripts.
-There are no special requirements, so if can install and use Node, you can host a Heretic website.
+There are no special requirements, so if you can install and use Node, you can host a Heretic website.

 ## Building From Source